 Catalogue raisonné of the paintings by Ludwig Meidner

 The Jewish Museum Frankfurt, the Ludwig Meidner Society and the Citoyen Foundation are preparing the catalogue raisonné of the paintings by Ludwig Meidner.
-The volume shall be released on the 50th anniversary of Meidner's death in 2016.
 Author Erik Riedel has already published the catalogue raisonné of Meidner's sketchbooks in 2013.

 Owners or former owners of paintings by Ludwig Meidner are kindly asked to contact the Jewish Museum Frankfurt in order to support our research.
 Of course, also any other information that may help us with the project is highly appreciated.

 Press Release (PDF, 160 KB); download images in our Press area (login required)

 Ludwig Meidner, An Alfred Mombert (Dedicated to Alfred Mombert), 1912, oil painting, present whereabouts unknown, © Ludwig Meidner-Archiv, Jüdisches Museum der Stadt Frankfurt am Main

 The comprehensive catalogue raisonné of Ludwig Meidner's sketchbooks is now available.
 About 50 sketchbooks by the artist are published for the first time in this lavish bilingual (German/English) volume.

 Gerd Presler und Erik Riedel

 Edited by the Jewish Museum Frankfurt am Main in cooperation with the Darmstadt City Archives

 bilingual: German / English, 496 pp., ca. 1.900 color illus., 69,00 €

 Ludwig Meidner, Self-Portrait (1922), © Ludwig Meidner-Archiv, Jüdisches Museum der Stadt Frankfurt am Main